 - Contribute to destructive activities such as dissemination of viruses, spam or any other activity that might harm us, the Site and/or the App in any way;

-- Resell or in any way redistribute results generated in the Site and/or the App or use the Services in order to create a competing service or product.
+- Resell or in any way redistribute PocketLaw Content or results generated in the App or use the Services in order to create a competing service or product.

 Your provision of content

-By adding Content to the Site and/or the App, you warrant that you are a) the owner of the uploaded Content, or, b) entitled to manage the Content in such a way and that the Content or your use of the Content in no way violates any applicable legislation.
-We will not supervise whether any Content is lawfully uploaded or distributed through the Site and/or the App.
+By adding Uploaded Content to the Site and/or the App, you warrant that you are a) the owner of the Uploaded Content, or, b) entitled to manage the Uploaded Content in such a way, and c) that the Uploaded Content or your use of the Uploaded Content in no way violates any applicable legislation or any third party rights.
+We will not supervise whether any Uploaded Content is lawfully uploaded or distributed through the Site and/or the App.

-By adding Content to the Site and/or the App, you are aware that, depending on the settings of your Account, such Content might be shared with others.
-We are not liable for any loss of Content, and we advise you to always keep your own backup of your Content.
-We do not take any responsibility with regards to the validity of Content provided or created by you.
+By adding Uploaded Content to the Site and/or the App, you are aware that, depending on the settings of your Account, such Uploaded Content might be shared with others.
+We are not liable for any loss of Uploaded Content, and we advise you to always keep your own backup of your Uploaded Content.
+We do not take any responsibility with regards to the validity of Uploaded Content provided or created by you.

 PRICES AND PAYMENT

 You must pay all applicable fees for the Services periodically in advance or in arrears.
 The prices for the Services are set out and described on the Site.
 The prices for the Services include any explicitly set out relevant delivery costs, but excludes value added tax (VAT) or other fees and taxes.
-The price of the Services provided to you will be indicated on the order pages when you placed your order or as otherwise notified by us to you in writing.
-If you have been offered Services for a specific term and price, that price will apply for the agreed time after which the price may increase.
+The price of the Services provided to you will be indicated on the order pages when you placed your order or as otherwise notified by us to you in writing and confirmed by an Order Confirmation.
+If you have been offered Services for a specific term, price and/or discount, that price will apply for the agreed time, after which the price may increase.

 We have the right to change the prices for the Services.
 If we change the prices, we will notify you in advance.
 Unless otherwise agreed between the parties in writing, any change in the price of your subscription will take effect from the start of the Subscription Period after the price change took effect.
 By continuing to use or access the Services after the price changes come into effect, you agree to be bound by the new charges.